Welcome to today's edition of the Rush 24-7 podcast.

 It's an honor to speak to you.

-Longtime listener, first time caller, a little bit nervous.
+Longtime listener, first-time caller, a little bit nervous.

 Well, that's wonderful.

-That's absolutely that's fabulous.
+That's absolutely fabulous.

 That is correct.